-- 7. His/her rights to a hearing under the Uniform Administrative Procedures Act, T.C.A. § 4-5-101 et seq. ("UAPA").
-In the absence of a voluntary written waiver of his/her rights to a hearing under the provisions of the UAPA, a requested hearing will be conducted in accordance with the University's rules for conducting contested case proceedings under the UAPA, Chapter 1720-01-05, and the hearing procedures in this Section .08 shall not apply. - (b) Notice of Hearing Concerning Allegations of Sexual Assault, Dating Violence, Domestic Violence, or Stalking.
-At least seventy-two (72) hours prior to a hearing under Section .08(3) concerning allegations of sexual assault, dating violence, domestic violence, or stalking, the University shall provide the accused student/respondent with notice of the following: (1) the time, place, and date of the hearing; (2) the name of each witness the University expects to present at the hearing and those the University may present if the need arises; (3) notice of the right to request a copy of the University's investigative file, redacted in accordance with the Family Educational Rights and Privacy Act of 1974, (20 U.S.C. § 1232g), and the federal regulations implementing that statute, as amended; and (4) notice of the right to request copies of all documents, copies of all electronically stored information, and access to tangible evidence that the University has in its possession, custody, or control and may use to support claims or defenses, unless the use would be solely for impeachment. - (c) Hearing Panel or Hearing Examiner A requested hearing will be provided by a panel of individuals or a hearing examiner, selected in accordance with policies of the University or, in the absence of applicable policies or procedures, by the Chancellor of the University or his/her designee.
+- (a) Notice of Hearing Concerning Allegations of Sexual Assault, Dating Violence, Domestic Violence, or Stalking and/or retaliation.
+At least seventy-two (72) hours prior to a hearing under this Section .08(4)concerning allegations of sexual assault, dating violence, domestic violence, or stalking and/or retaliation, the University shall provide the accused student/ respondent with notice of the following: (1) the time, place, and date of the hearing; (2) the name of each witness the University expects to present at the hearing and those the University may present if the need arises; (3) notice of the right to request a copy of the University's investigative file, redacted in accordance with the Family Educational Rights and Privacy Act of 1974, (20 U.S.C. § 1232g), and the federal regulations implementing that statute, as amended; and (4) notice of the right to request copies of all documents, copies of all electronically stored information, and access to tangible evidence that the University has in its possession, custody, or control and may use to support claims or defenses, unless the use would be solely for impeachment. - (b) Hearing Panel or Hearing Examiner A requested hearing will be provided by a panel of individuals or a hearing examiner, selected in accordance with policies of the University or, in the absence of applicable policies or procedures, by the Chancellor of the University or his/her designee.
 The hearing will be conducted by a panel chairman similarly selected.
 Panel members shall be impartial and anyone lacking such impartiality shall recuse himself or be removed by the Chancellor of the University or his/her designee upon the request of any party to a hearing.
-Neither the Student Conduct Officer nor a person who investigated the allegations of misconduct against the accused student shall be a member of the hearing panel or advise the hearing panel. - (d) Hearing Process The chairman of a hearing panel or hearing examiner will conduct the hearing, without regard to technical rules of procedure, in such manner as will best serve the cause of justice within the following general guidelines: - 1.
+Neither the Student Conduct Officer nor a person who investigated the allegations of misconduct against the accused student shall be a member of the hearing panel or advise the hearing panel. - (c) Hearing Process The chairman of a hearing panel or hearing examiner will conduct the hearing, without regard to technical rules of procedure, in such manner as will best serve the cause of justice within the following general guidelines: - 1.
 Each party to a hearing will be afforded a full and fair opportunity to present all evidence including witnesses, reasonably relating to the charge or action at issue; evidence which is irrelevant, immaterial, repetitious or voluminous may be limited.